rust-build/rust-build.action/README.md

 UPLOAD_MODE       # What method to use to upload compiled binaries, supported values: (release, none), default: release
 ```

+You can also use the `env` option to set any other argument variables for the build e.g. `RUSTFLAGS`.

 ## Examples

 ### Build windows and linux and upload as zip

 ```yml
 # .github/workflows/release.yml